 Many Voices — Yes.

-Student — May I ask another question about it?
-It has been very puzzling to me, this subject of the pratyeka buddhas.
+Student — It has been very puzzling to me, this subject of the pratyeka buddhas.
 I don't see what spirituality consists of, if it does not mean forgetfulness of self, and even what you say now seems to indicate that there is a technique of spirituality which the pratyeka buddhas master.

 G. de P. — There is such a technique and your statement is quite true.
 Please don't forget what I now tell you — and I think that this will explain your very natural confusion of thought.
 You have heard the expression, beings of spiritual wickedness.
 Now, there are such beings.
 The greatest of the Brothers of the Shadow are spiritual entities, beings possessing spiritual faculties, which means cosmic spiritual faculties, relatively universal faculties, but they are used for the individual self.
 Instead of doing as the Brothers of the order of compassion do, consecrating the individual self to the universal self, these others, the Brothers of the Shadow at one end, and the pratyeka buddhas at the other end of the class, try to subordinate the powers and fields of the universe to their own individual purposes.
 Self with them is always predominant.